-- You will see a list of all items that have been set to start automatically with each browser.
-The browsers are arranged in tabs.
-Those that have been disabled will state ‘No’ in the Enabled column
+- This reveals a list of all the items that start automatically with each browser.
+The browsers are arranged in tabs (Internet Explorer, Firefox, and Google Chrome).
+Any items that have been disabled display a No in the column entitled Enabled.

 - Then do one of the following:

-- To prevent an item from starting automatically, select the entry and click Disable.
+- To prevent an item from starting automatically, select the entry and click the Disable button.

-- To remove the extension, select the entry and click Delete.
+- To remove an item, select the entry and click the Delete button.

 Why do some plugins show up multiple times?

-This simply indicates that there are multiple detected files associated with the plugin, and is quite common.
+This indicates that there are multiple files associated with the plugin.
+This is quite common.

-As a general rule, it should be safe to disable any plugins or extensions that you added yourself.
+Before disabling a plugin, you need to know what it does; some start automatically for a reason.
+Despite this, it's normally safe to disable any plugins or extensions that you added yourself.